Social Media Makes Us Lonely? (Weekend Reading)

 People who spent more time on social media sites were more likely to perceive and report high levels of isolation.
 Specifically, those who spent 121 minutes or more on social media daily were more likely to indicate isolation than those who spent 30 minutes or less on social media.

-- How do you feel after long periods of using social media?
+- How do you feel after long periods online on social networks?

-- How and where have you seen the impact of social media on kids?
+- How and where have you seen the impact of social networks on kids?

 - Why do you think online interaction makes us feel lonelier?